Structured Actor-Critic for Managing Public Health Points-of-Dispensing: The Structured Actor-Critic Method

 \subsection{Overview of the Main Idea}

-Our algorithm is based on the recursive relationship of \eqref{eq:postdecbellman} and the properties of the problem as described in \Cref{prop: V_tilde is concave in z}.
+Our algorithm is based on the recursive relationship of \eqref{eq.postdec_rep} and \eqref{eq.postdec_dis} and the properties of the problem as described in Proposition~\ref{prop: V_tilde_separate is concave in z}.
 The basic structure is a time-dependent version of the actor-critic method, which makes use of the interaction between the value approximations and the policy approximations in each iteration.
-The ``actor'' refers to the policy approxmations $ \{ \bar{\pi}^k\} $ and the ``critic'' refers to the value approximations $ \{\bar{V}^k\} $.
-If the optimal policy is known, then the postdecision values can be calculated by \eqref{eq:postdecbellman}; similarly, if the value function is known, the optimal policy can be calculated by \eqref{eq:policy}.
+The ``actor'' refers to the policy approxmations $\{\bar{\pi}^{\textnormal{rep},k}\}$ and $\{\bar{\pi}^{\textnormal{dis},k}\}$, and the ``critic'' refers to the value approximations $\{\bar{V}^{\textnormal{rep},k}\}$ and $\{\bar{V}^{\textnormal{dis},k}\}$.
+If the optimal policy is known, then the postdecision values can be calculated by \eqref{eq.postdec_rep_opt} and \eqref{eq.postdec_dis_opt}; similarly, if the value function is known, the optimal policies can be calculated by \eqref{eq.policy_rep} and \eqref{eq.policy_dis}.
 The proposed algorithm applies these two relationships in an alternating fashion.